It seems you are offline. Please check your connection and try again.

 Why it beats the free pool

-A free line is shared by strangers, so it gets burned and flagged fast.
+A free number is shared by strangers, so it gets burned and flagged fast.
 A private one starts clean, which is exactly what an app's anti-fraud check wants to see.

-That one difference is why a paid line sails through verification while a public one stalls.
+That one difference is why a paid number sails through verification while a public one stalls.
 For a dollar, you skip the guessing.

 Be honest about the goal.
-A virtual line is great for a one-time code, but it is not a full mobile plan.
+A virtual number is great for a one-time code, but it is not a full mobile plan.
 It won't help if:

-× Long-term access: you want to keep the same line for months on one account.
+× Long-term access: you want to keep the same number for months on one account.

 × Calls and data: you need to make phone calls or browse the internet on it.

-× Banking and Pix: a bank or payment app ties the line to your real identity.
+× Banking and Pix: a bank or payment app ties the number to your real identity.

 × Repeat OTPs: the same site keeps texting you a code every single week.